-At December 31, 2011, Comstock had the following carryforwards available to reduce future income taxes:
+At December 31, 2012, Comstock had the following carryforwards available to reduce future income taxes:

-Utilization of \$36.9 million of the U.S. federal net operating loss carryforwards is limited to approximately \$1.1 million per year pursuant to a prior change of control of an acquired company, and a valuation allowance of \$23.0 million, with a tax effect of \$8.0 million, has been established for the estimated U.S. federal net operating loss carryforwards that will not be utilized.
+Types of Carryforward Years of Expiration Carryforward Amount (In thousands) Net operating loss - U.S. federal 2017 - 2032 \$192,255 Net operating loss - Louisiana 2012 - 2027 \$536,365 Alternative minimum tax credits Unlimited \$ 19,080 valuation allowance of \$23.0 million, with a tax effect of \$8.0 million, has been established for the estimated U.S. federal net operating loss carryforwards that will not be utilized.
 Realization of the remaining U.S. federal net operating loss carryforwards requires Comstock to generate taxable income within the carryforward period.
-A valuation allowance of \$222.8 million, with a tax effect of \$11.6 million, has been established against the Louisiana state net operating loss carryforwards due to the uncertainty of generating taxable income in the state of Louisiana prior to the expiration of the carryforward period.
+A valuation allowance of \$288.0 million, with a tax effect of \$15.0 million, has been established against the Louisiana state net operating loss carryforwards due to the uncertainty of generating taxable income in the state of Louisiana prior to the expiration of the carryforward period.